Zurc/lasaldelavida/episodio5-learning.md

 [prototypes need - atlassian](https://medium.com/designing-atlassian/why-prototyping-is-a-must-for-designers-5ef98dfb3bdc)

 >  Prototypes (...) reduce the need for documentation.
 So, a prototype can save a lot of time, wasted effort, and frustration during the development lifecycle as multi-disciplined teams will need to go back and forth far less to validate interactions and flows.
 Just like a picture paints a 1000 words, a prototype can paint a 1000 user stories.
+>
+>  you can see customers interact with your finished design, before you’ve written a single line of code.
+Conducting well structured user research using a prototype is extremely cheap and easy, even if you don’t have access to a full-time researcher.

 [Pluralsight Design System](https://design-system.pluralsight.com/)